Alcohol and Smoking Use Highest in Europe

 Brits, Poles and Austrians are the fattest people in Europe.

 The WHO’s report also reveals Europeans drink an average amount of 11 litres of pure alcohol per person.
-Around 30% of Europe’s population smoke tobacco.
+Around 28% of the adult population smoke tobacco.

 Life Expectancy Statistics for individual European Countries (2013)